LinuxForHealth/FHIR/docs/src/pages/guides/BringYourOwnPersistence.md

 #### Search
 The [FHIR Search specification](https://hl7.org/fhir/R4B/search.html) is sprawling and difficult to implement in its entirety.
 At the persistence layer, search requests will include a FHIRPersistenceContext with an embedded FHIRSearchContext and a Class object to indicate the resource type(s) to search on.
-A Class of `com.ibm.fhir.model.type.Resource` is passed for searches performed at the "whole-system" level.
+A Class of `org.linuxforhealth.fhir.model.type.Resource` is passed for searches performed at the "whole-system" level.

 The query parameters passed in the HTTP request are parsed at the REST layer and passed to the persistence layer in the form of a FHIRSearchContext.
 The FHIRSearchContext separates "return" parameters (like `_include`, `_revinclude`, `_sort`, etc.) from search parameters and makes them available through dedicated getters.
 Each search parameter is parsed into a QueryParameter and a QueryParameterValue.
 [Compartment](https://hl7.org/fhir/R4B/compartmentdefinition.html) searches are converted into [chained parameters](https://hl7.org/fhir/R4B/search.html#chaining), which are represented through nested QueryParameter objects within the outermost QueryParameter.
-Check `com.ibm.fhir.search.util.SearchUtil.parseQueryParameters()` for more information.
+Check `org.linuxforhealth.fhir.search.util.SearchUtil.parseQueryParameters()` for more information.

 FHIRSearchContext extends FHIRPagingContext and provides the requested page size and page number to return.
 FHIRPersistence implementations are responsible for setting the total number of search results (`FHIRPagingContext.setTotalCount(int)`) for the given query.